BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 During gigs, people get noisy and rowdy, and you might find it hard to hear yourself.
 One common solution is the use of floor monitors, while others prefer an IEM machine.

-When performing, you need to be able to hear everything.
+In live performance, you need to be able to hear everything.
 You cannot perform blindly and just hope that you are doing the best thing.
 Floor monitors at the edge of the stage are okay, but you might find it distracting because it is another equipment in front of you.
-This is the advantage of in-ear monitoring.
+This is the advantage of in-ear stage monitors.

 If you love moving around while performing, an in-ear monitor can help you stay in line.
 If you use the in-ear monitor, you no longer have to worry about extra equipment on your stage such as floor monitors, there is less equipment on the stage, and it frees some space.
 However, the downside of using an in-ear monitor is the risk of interference and feedback, especially if you are using a wireless mic.